I lost count of how many of you have emailed me in the past few months asking me how to use The Ordinary anti-acne products.

 The Ordinary Salicylic Acid 2% Solution is currently out of stock for reformulation.
 Check out this link for alternatives in the meantime.

 Listen, girl.
 I don’t care if The Ordinary Glycolic Acid 7% Toning Solution is the IT exfoliant of the moment.
 It’s not for you.
 Acne-prone skin needs salicylic acid.
 Period.
 Here’s why:

-What it is: a leave-in exfoliant with salicylic acid, an oil-soluble exfoliating acid that removes all the dead cells and excess oil stuck in your pores.
-It also exfoliates the surface of the skin so dead cells can’t fall into the pores in the first place and has anti-inflammatory properties that soothe redness and irritations.
+What it is: This solution is leave-in exfoliant with salicylic acid, an oil-soluble exfoliating acid that removes all the dead cells and excess oil stuck in your pores.
+It also exfoliates the surface of your skin (so dead cells can’t fall into the pores in the first place) and has anti-inflammatory properties that soothe redness and irritations.

 Why it’s good for acne: P. Acnes, the bacteria that causes acne, feeds on the excess oil and dead cells stuck in your pores.
 Keep your pores clean and you’ll starve the nasty buggers to death.

-When to use it: salicylic acid is gentle.
-You can in the morning and/or evening right after cleansing.
+When to use it: Salicylic acid is gentle.
+You can use it in the morning and/or evening right after cleansing.

 Available at: Asos, Beauty Bay and Cult Beauty

 Note: The Ordinary AHA 30% + BHA 2% has salicylic acid too, but I DON’T recommend it.
 Acne-prone skin is very delicate.
 Don’t inflame it more with a harsh exfoliant.